Table of Contents

 Hypocalcemia is a medical condition in which the serum calcium level is low.
 The normal serum total calcium level in the body is between 2.2–2.6 mmol/L (8.5 – 10.2 mg/dL).

 The 40-45% of serum total calcium is bound to proteins predominantly albumin, while 55-60% is present in the ionized form.
 Although serum total calcium is often measured but it is actually the serum ionized calcium that is physiologically active and its low concentrations should be labeled as hypocalcemia.

 The causes of hypocalcemia include, besides inadequate oral intake of calcium, the following.

-Hypoparathyroidism is a condition in which the body does not produce the adequate parathyroid hormone.
-Parathyroid hormone (PTH) is a hormone produced by the parathyroid glands.
+Hypoparathyroidism is an endocrine disorder in which our body does not produce the adequate parathyroid hormone.
+Parathyroid hormone (PTH) is secreted by the parathyroid glands.
 These are four glands which, as their name suggests, lie parallel to the thyroid gland.
-PTH plays a key role in the regulation of calcium levels.
+PTH plays a key role in the regulation of serum calcium levels.
 PTH results in elevated levels of calcium in the blood.
 This is usually achieved by:

 Mobilization of calcium as well as phosphate from the bone into the extracellular fluid, then into the blood.

 Reduction of calcium excretion from the kidney, thus retention of calcium in the blood.